 Now some traditionalist may get a bit hung up on this, as Funikoshi (founder of Shotokan Karate) stated that in Karate their is no first attack.
 This has been interpreted by many as you need to stand there and wait for the other person to throw the first punch.
 This is obviously not very practical.
 What he really meant was that we should not go looking for a fight.
 In other places, particularly talking about women’s self defence Funikoshi has described how to deal with an assailant by showing no sign of fighting, then when they’re least expecting it use a pre-emptive strike, then running away to get help.

 And as I’ve heard Kevin O’Hagan say, “you don’t really want a fair fight do you”?
 After all, he started it not you.

 There are of course legal considerations about striking somebody first, but I’ve covered that in another post.

 There are of course other considerations.
 Firstly, if your assailant is drunk or high on drugs, they may not even feel very much as there senses are dulled, yet their aggression can be heightened.

 Why did you not feel it very much in sparring?
 Its because you were fully warmed up and your adrenalin was flowing.
-However, if you (or you assailant) are squaring up for a real confrontation, you have an awful lot more adrenaline in your body than when you are sparring.
+However, if you (or you assailant) are squaring up for a real confrontation, you both have an awful lot more adrenaline in your body than when you are sparring.
 You will absorb a lot more punishment without even thinking about it . . . . . and so will he!
 Kevin O’Hagan reports of a case in America where a guy attacked a cop with a knife.
 The cop shot the guy 4 times, yet the assailant still managed to get to the cop and stab him before collapsing.
-How well do you think your pressure point strikes would work against a knife wielding assailant who keeps going with 4 bullets in him.
+How well do you think your pressure point strikes would work against a knife wielding maniac who keeps going with 4 bullets in him.